 The Service Information Query Response field is a variable length field.
 The format of the Service Information Query Response is service-specific that contains requested service information.

 The procedure used for this element is described in clause 10.25.3.2.11.2

-8.4.5.22 ULP Encapsulation ANQP-element

-The ULP Encapsulation ANQP-element is used to exchange upper layer protocol (ULP) frames between STAs, using the GAS protocol.
-The ULP Encapsulation ANQP-element is used as a request, included in a GAS Query Request, or returned as a response in the GAS Query Response.